yophlox/FlxDDLC/docs/Dialogue.md

 showDialogue("", "mmm me when I thinky"); // dis is for MC/The Player's thoughts.
 ```

-s stands for Sayori
-m stands for Monika
-n stands for Natsuki
-y stands for Yuri
-mc stands for The name you input at the beginning of the game.
+s stands for Sayori, m stands for Monika, n stands for Natsuki, y stands for Yuri, and mc stands for The name you input at the beginning of the game.

 If you wanna go a line down you'd use "n/"